currymike123/CS1/week10/week10_review.md

 ---

 Let's convert or code into a method.
+Why should we use a method?

+What do we need to pass into the method?
+What should the return type be?

+---

 ```java
 public static void determineWinner(int player1, int player2) {